-In Kaki’s words: “Responding to Yo Mama’s request encouraged me to examine the power of the spirit world.
-For the past ten years I continued to engage with Yo Mama over many sleepless 4:00 AM mornings and quiet walks in the desert, taking notes from her playful lessons reflected from the inhabited world of the unseen.
-In 2016 I compiled Yo Mama’s message into a one woman performance with musical accompaniment (and a lot of help from talented friends)!”
+Since our first acquaintance, I have engaged with Yo Mama over many sleepless 4:00 AM mornings and quiet walks in the desert, making notes of her playful prescriptions from the inhabited world of the UNSEEN.
+In 2016, (with her insistence) I compiled Yo Mama’s prescriptions into a one woman performance with musical accompaniment from many talented friends that formed a band called The Four Elements.

 Reviews from Moabites